sangvivy/frequent-itemsets-group-7/README.md

 ```

 ### 3. Generate Frequent Itemsets
- Contributed by Rosamistica
+ **Contributed by Rosamistica**

-•	We apply the Apriori algorithm from mlxtend.frequent_patterns with min_support = 0.05 (5%).
+-	We apply the Apriori algorithm from mlxtend.frequent_patterns with min_support = 0.05 (5%).

-•	The top 10 most frequent itemsets are displayed.
+-	The top 10 most frequent itemsets are displayed.

-•	All frequent itemsets are saved in frequent_itemsets.csv.
+-	All frequent itemsets are saved in frequent_itemsets.csv.

 ```python
 frequent_itemsets = apriori(df, min_support=0.05, use_colnames=True)
 ```
 ### 4. Identify Closed Frequent Itemsets
- Contributed by Faith
+ **Contributed by Faith**

-•	A closed itemset is one that has no superset with the same support.
+-	A closed itemset is one that has no superset with the same support.

-•	We check this by comparing each itemset to all others.
+-	We check this by comparing each itemset to all others.

-•	Closed itemsets are saved in closed_itemsets.csv.
+-	Closed itemsets are saved in closed_itemsets.csv.

 ```python
 def is_closed(itemset, support):